-Meeting with a Teacher
+Meeting with Our Teacher

-Meeting with a teacher is optional, like all of our practices, but some people find it useful.
+Meeting with a Zen teacher is optional, like all of our practices, but some people find it useful.
 You might want to read Domyo’s article, “Do You Need a Zen or Buddhist Teacher?” by clicking here (you can also listen to it as podcast).

 When you meet with a teacher, the focus should be on your life and practice.
 It is not a time for general social back-and-forth between teacher and student, as might occur in other settings.

+Instructions: This is a time to talk about your practice at greater length, and more informally.
 At the same time, time with a teacher is best spent exploring the practice dimension of your life as opposed to simply reporting what’s happening in the way you might catch up with a friend.
 How do you bring the practice dimension to the meeting?
 Here’s a few tips:

 - When preparing for a meeting, it’s helpful to reflect, “What’s the edge of my practice?”
 In other words, where are the limits of your understanding or manifestation?
 Where are your growth points?
 Where are you on your life journey?